Steven-N-Hart/dicom_wsi/docs/isyntax.rst

 .. `log in`_ https://www.openpathology.philips.com/login/

-You will need to follow ithe installation instructions for your specific operating system.
+You will need to follow the installation instructions for your specific operating system.
 Once you have it installed, open a python terminal and run:

 .. code-block:: python